myclabs/ACL/README.md

 ### Limitations

 - because of Doctrine limitations you need to flush your resources before giving or testing authorizations
-- backed up by the database: testing `isAllowed` means one call to the database
+- backed up by the database: testing `isAllowed` means one call to the database unless cached